Breaking Academic Silos for Innovation

 • Formal sciences like mathematics and logic,

-• Natural sciences such as biology, physics, and chemistry,
+• Natural sciences like biology, physics, and chemistry,

 • Applied sciences, including engineering and medicine, and